Mobirise Web Builder

 • 1997

-Gascard, Inc. was sold to its main competitor, Fuelman, and Barney Holland Oil Company acquired the Fuelman license for 24 North Texas counties.
-The Company entered into a long-term ground lease with Minyard Food Stores, Inc. for its 4+ acre block at North Main & N.W.
-28th St. on which Minyard built a 50,000 SF Carnival Grocery Store.
+Gascard, Inc. is sold to its main competitor, Fuelman, and the Company acquires the Fuelman license for 24 North Texas counties.
+The Company enters a long-term ground lease with Minyard Food Stores, Inc. for its 4+ acre block at North Main & N.W.
+28th St. on which it builds a 50,400 SF Carnival Grocery Store.

 • 2004

-The Company ended its almost 50 year relationship with Texaco and sold its distributorship to Douglass Distributing, Inc., Sherman, Texas.
+The Company ends its 50 year relationship with Texaco and sells its distributorship to Douglass Distributing, Inc.

 • 2006